microsoft/pyright/docs/configuration.md

 LANGUAGE="fr"
 ```

-Please note that when running in VS Code, VS Code's locale takes precedence.
-Setting these environment variables only applies when using Pyright outside of VS code.
+When running in VS Code, the IDE's locale takes precedence.
+Setting these environment variables applies only when using pyright outside of VS code.